saucelabs/sauce-docs/docs/error-reporting/platform-integrations/android/setup.md

 ## What You'll Need
 * A Backtrace account ([log in](https://backtrace.io/login) or sign up for a [free trial license](https://backtrace.io/sign-up)).
 * Your subdomain name (used to connect to your Backtrace instance).
+For example, `https://example-subdomain.sp.backtrace.io`.
 * A Backtrace project and a submission token.

 :::tip Generate a Submission Token